 In light of government focus on attendance, changes are happening quite quickly.
 Any advice given by the LA or DfE will be followed should guidance change after this policy has been agreed and without prior notice to parents.

-Guidance used to review this policy - DfE document 'School Attendance' - September 2018
+Guidance used to review this policy - DfE document 'Working together to improve school attendance - effective from September 2022